serotta58/dual-scrolling-columns/README.md

 ```

 This can be a useful starting template for a layout.
 You could add a right column, and optionally hide or show the left or right column and the inner column would expand or shrink to fill the remaining area.

+## To-Do

+- The bottom left column should resize to keep the div within the vertical scrollbar.
+The scrollbar currently overlaps the div area.
+This can cause a problem with the wide Firefox scrollbars if there isn't enough padding or margin.